 Typically, the tasked individual is an existing manager and, although they may be outstanding in that role, training is almost never their primary purpose or skill-set.
 Naturally, their well-intentioned efforts don’t carry the weight nor have the desired impact with employees as would a reputable training authority from outside of the company.

 If you cannot see, feel, and experience employee engagement with the trainer during the first training, that’s a clear warning sign you’re heading down the wrong path and quite likely doomed to fail.
 In a nutshell: engagement first, everything else second.

 For successful training, it is critical that participating employees understand the why behind what is being taught.
 Accordingly, one of the first things I tell all my training students is, “If you want to know how to sell more, then you better know why customers buy.”

 Although a well-designed sales process is essential, too many salespeople are taught the steps of what to do without truly understanding the why of the strategy and the psychology behind the process.
-This lack of why often leads to a counterproductive situation of compliance; employees follow the sales process only because it is policy, rather than buying in and truly understand the meaning of the principles that support the process.
+This often leads to a counterproductive situation of compliance; employees follow the sales process only because it is policy, rather than buying-in and truly understanding the meaning of the principles that support the process.

 4) Be Consistent

 If you’re looking to succeed at the highest level, sales/customer service training should be a consistent part of your culture.

 All too often sales/customer service training is treated as an event.
 A business conducts in-house training and, assuming it was good, participants get energized with new insight, techniques, and tools.
 With no real follow-up program in place, participants soon fizz out and return (at varying speeds) to the same level of performance they were at prior to training.
 Training research has revealed that without ongoing reinforcement, 90% of what is learned is forgotten within 60-90 days.